top of page

 Why Reactive Compliance Creates Risk

 Reactive compliance often develops for understandable reasons: limited staff, competing priorities, and constantly evolving regulations.
-But over time, this approach increases exposure to risk.
+However, over time, this approach increases exposure to risk.

 Common challenges include: